Public Holidays in Czechia 2026 – National & Public Holidays

 Public Observances, Shops & Bank Restrictions

 On public holidays, public institutions, banks, and many businesses close.
-There are 13 bank holidays in 2025.
-In addition, stores larger than 200 m² must remain closed on select holidays (e.g., New Year’s Day, Easter Monday, Liberation Day, Statehood Day, and the Christmas days).
+Czech law requires shops larger than 200 m² to remain closed on select public holidays such as New Year’s Day, Easter Monday, Liberation Day, Statehood Day, and the Christmas holidays.

 Frequently Asked Questions (FAQs)

-The Czech Republic observes 13 public holidays in 2025.
+The Czech Republic observes 13 official public holidays each year.

 Does Czechia shift holiday observance when it falls on weekends?

-No. Most public holidays are observed on the actual calendar day, even if it falls on a weekend, with the exception of Easter-based holidays.
+No. Most public holidays are observed on the actual calendar day, even if it falls on a weekend, except for Easter-based holidays.

-Jan Hus Day honors the Czech reformer Jan Hus, who was executed in 1415.
-He is a national symbol of religious reform and Czech identity.
+Jan Hus Day honors the Czech reformer Jan Hus, executed in 1415.
+He remains a national symbol of religious reform, moral courage, and Czech identity.

 Is Christmas Eve a public holiday in Czechia?

 Yes.
-December 24 (Christmas Eve) is observed as a public holiday in Czechia.
+December 24 (Christmas Eve) is officially recognized as a public holiday in Czechia.

 Conclusion

-Public holidays in Czechia capture a balance of religious tradition, national heritage, and cultural identity.
-From Easter celebrations to memorial days and Christmas, each holiday plays a role in shaping the rhythms of Czech life.
+Public holidays in Czechia reflect a balance of religious tradition, national heritage, and democratic values.
+From Easter observances to historic memorial days and Christmas celebrations, each holiday plays an important role in shaping Czech cultural life.

 Also Explore: Public Holidays in Cyprus